Gibreab Teferi: Ras Band

 In 1954 EC when a new orchestra was formed in the famous Ras Hotel, Gibreab, recently retired from the Kebur Zabagna (Imperial Guard), became one of the original members of the band, the primary Amharic lyricist (writing lyrics to more than 220 songs), and the MC of the first Ras Band.
-Entirely made up of Ethiopian musicians, this first Ras Band is remembered to this day as the quintessential, old-style club band, demonstrating style, mastery, and elegance.
-Most say the music recorded by the Ras Band played a big role in Ethiopian music and are still listened to and sung by other singers.
+Entirely made up of Ethiopian musicians, this first Ras Band is remembered to this day as the quintessential, old-style club band.